 Business process reengineering seeks to make revolutionary changes as opposed to evolutionary changes (which are commonly advocated in TQM).

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-46. The "triple bottom line" relates to the economic, employee, and environmental impact of a firm's strategy.
+45. The "triple bottom line" relates to the economic, employee, and environmental impact of a firm's strategy.